matthew-mojira/cicero/docs/syntax.md

 (raise e)
 ```

-Evaluates `e` and raises its value as an exception.
+Evaluates `e` and raises its value as an exception. `e` must evaluate to a
+string.

 ### `try`